 \subsection{Hyperspectral land-cover semantic segmentation}

-LUCC classification constitutes a foundational task in the interpretation of HSI data.
+LULC classification constitutes a classic task in the interpretation of HSI data.
 The increasing availability of large-scale, high-resolution airborne HSI data has rendered pixel-wise classification methods inefficient for LULC interpretation tasks.
 Consequently, we conducted end-to-end patch-free land-cover classification at a semantic segmentation level on the three large-scale airborne HSI datasets.